-What is a deficiency judgement?
+What is a deficiency judgment?

 After a creditor has repossessed your vehicle, they can sell the car in order to make up for the money they have lost on your loan.
-If the price they get for the car is less than the amount of money that you owe, they can file a “deficiency judgement” against you to recoup the remaining amount.2
+If the price they get for the car is less than the amount of money that you owe, they can file a “deficiency judgment” against you to recoup the remaining amount.2

 A deficiency judgment can include more than the amount you owe on the loan itself.
 It can also include any fees involved in the storing and sale of your vehicle.